Vguver/isolated-desktops/README.md

 ## Complete desktop isolation

-Each desktop environment has its own fake HOME.
+Each desktop environment has its own fake HOME directory.

 ## Automatic installers

-The script `setup_desktops.sh` creates the fake HOME, clones the repo, runs the installer, and logs everything.
+The script setup_desktops.sh creates the fake HOME, clones the repo, runs the installer, and logs everything.

 ## Automatic launch scripts